PCGen/pcgen-docs/content/list/global/pre/prevar.md

 1.  `PREVARGT:Rage,4`

-    Character must must have a variable 'Rage' with a value greater than four.
+    Character must have a variable 'Rage' with a value greater than four.

 2.  `PREVARGT:SneakAttack,5`